 12. Drivers and Firmware

 Because the Debian distro does not come with any proprietary blobs, there might be some difficulties with drivers and firmware.
 This means that Debian is missing some of the key pieces of non-free software by default, but users can opt to enable the repository and install it themselves like they would paid software.

 To Ubuntu, it doesn’t matter if the software is paid or free, open source or closed source.
 As long as it works and is useful to the user, Ubuntu will include it.
 In addition, drivers and firmware are automatically installed and configured during installation or afterward without any input from the user required.

 Debian is an open source Linux distribution that community members drive.
 Its primary goal is to be sturdy, capable, and free.
 Similarly, Ubuntu is also open source and free, like Debian, but it has the support of a Canonical company supplying funds for its development.

 Both Debian and Ubuntu have a security system as well as a schedule for patching vulnerabilities.
 In terms of security, Debian has a policy of respecting users’ policies.
 It also does not come with any pre-packed access control system or firewall protection because it believes that users are capable of handling the security themselves.

 For beginners, Ubuntu is much more user-friendly because it comes pre-installed with AppArmor and the firewall enabled.
 With these features, the newcomer doesn’t need to deal with sorting out security perspectives and configuring the firewall.

 15. Debian vs. Ubuntu: Market Share

-According to the Linux counter-project statistics, Debian runs on 16% of all the computing machines, and Ubuntu runs on 23% of all devices.
-This makes Debian the world’s second most used and Ubuntu the #1 most used Linux distro.
+In regards to the Linux counter-project statistics, Debian is used on 16% of all computing machines, while Ubuntu dominates with 34%.
+Therefore, this would make Debian the world’s second most used and Ubuntu #1.